BogomilaKatsarska/BogomilaKatsarska/README.md

 - 👋 Hi, I’m @BogomilaKatsarska
 - 👀 I’m interested in Web App Projects
 - 🌱 I’m currently learning Python Web at SoftUni
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Python App Projects
 - 📫 How to reach me : https://bg.linkedin.com/in/bogomila-katsarska-471073158